Status and phase

 About

-The purpose of the trial is to evaluate the safety, efficacy and immunogenicity of one or two intramuscular injections of the Acne mRNA vaccine candidate at three dose levels in adult participants aged 18 to 45 years with moderate to severe acne in the US.
+The purpose of the trial is to evaluate the safety, efficacy and immunogenicity of up to 3 intramuscular injections of the Acne mRNA vaccine candidate at up to four dose levels in adult participants aged 18 to 45 years with moderate to severe acne.

 Full description